giorginogreg/nodejs_base_template/README.md

 # nodejs_base_template

-This is a Node JS template project, from which to start to create your own app
+This is a Node JS template project, from which to start to create your own app It's been structured as a monorepo, you can install packages in the frontend or in the backend with the command:
+`npm i -w [backend|frontend] <package>`

 ## Basic setup instructions